Opportunities in business, nonprofits and government, and postgraduate fellowships and service programs

 Full-time seniors who will graduate by May 2016 and full-time graduate students who will graduate by August 2016 are eligible to participate in the 2015-2016 program.

 To participate, you mut review the Recruiting Program Orientation via Blackboard.
 Complete this step early to avoid tight fall recruiting resume deadlines!

 - Seniors: This session is different than the Internship Orientation and is required in order to be able to apply to full-time job postings in BCC.
 Before attending, you may view full-time opportunities in BCC, but the system will not allow you to apply.

 - Full-time graduate students: If you were a Bryant senior last year and participated in recruiting, you do not have to attend recruiting orientation again.
-Request activation of your BCC account by stopping by the Amica Center to advise Nancy Friel, recruiting assistant, of your full-time graduate student status and complete the Recruiting Participation form.
+Request activation of your BCC account by stopping by the Amica Center to advise Nancy Friel, recruiting assistant, of your full-time graduate student status.
 If you completed your undergraduate studies at another school, you must attend an orientation session per the instructions above.